When can I get pregnant?

 In theory, during the average woman’s menstrual cycle there are six days when sex can result in pregnancy.
-This conception risk period, also called ‘fertile window’ is the five days before egg release (ovulation), plus the day of egg release.
+This conception risk period, also called the ‘fertile window’ is the five days before egg release (ovulation), plus the day of egg release.

-The highest risk of pregnancy is when ovulation happens shortly after unprotected sex
+The highest risk of pregnancy is when ovulation happens shortly after unprotected sex.

 Sperm viability declines in the days after sex.
-This means that the risk of conception is highest when ovulation happens during the first three days following unprotected sex.
+This means the risk of conception is highest when ovulation happens during the first three days following unprotected sex.

 You have no way of knowing when your fertile window is – and it can be at a different time every month.

 This means you are at risk of pregnancy almost throughout the whole of your menstrual cycle.

 - You might not ovulate on the same day of your cycle from one month to the other

 - Women with a regular cycle can be in their fertile window any time from day 6 to day 21